basho/basho_docs/source/languages/en/riak/theory/concepts/glossary.md

 ## Eventual Consistency

-A consistency model that informally guarantees that, if no new updates are made to a given data item, eventually all accesses to that item will return the last updated value.
-Details about what this means in terms of Riak can be found in the Eventual Consistency document below.
+A consistency model that informally guarantees that if no new updates are made to a given data item, all reads on that item will eventually return the last updated value.
+Details about what this means in Riak can be found in the document below.

 * [[Eventual Consistency]]